Drive donations with these fundraiser sharing tips:

 We’ve seen that potential donors like to know how the money they donate will be used.
 Share specifics about how the money you raise will be used.
 Knowing these extra details can help donors feel more confident to give.

-Example: “A donation of $35 helps cover one tank of gas for the drives to and from the hospital.”
+Example: “A donation of 35 helps cover petrol for driving to and from the hospital.”

 4. Highlight timely moments or milestones to drive urgency